vatai/sim-container/README.md

 deleted (using the `docker rmi riken/simulator:latest`), this script does not need to be invoked afterwards.

+### Getting polybench
+For convenience the `00-get-polybench.sh` can be used to download polybench.

 ### Compiling a benchmark
 The `02-compile-benchmark.sh` builds a benchmark.
 See `jacobi1d.source` about modifying compilation parameters.
 See